Search by Keyword

 On June 30th, 1992, Capitol released the box set "Compact Disc EP Collection" which featured "Can't Buy Me Love" because of its inclusion on the original British EP "The Beatles' Million Sellers."

 On December 6th, 1994, "Live At The BBC" was released, which was a compilation of many Beatles tracks recorded especially for British radio in the early 60's.
 Although the highlight of the album was the plethora of songs never before commercially recorded by the group, "Can't Buy Me Love" was among the handful of tracks included as alternate versions.
 The version on this album was recorded on February 28th, 1964 for the British radio show "From Us To You," which was broadcast on March 30th of the same year.
 They album did quite well, peaking at #3 on the Billboard album charts.
+A re-mastered and re-packaged version of this album was released on November 11th, 2013.

 On September 9th, 2009, the box set "The Beatles In Mono" was released which features a pristine re-mastered version of the mono mix.